 Conclusion

 In conclusion, the gymnastics vault is an exciting and challenging event in the world of gymnastics.
-Its history and evolution have made it an essential part of the sport, and the use of the modern version of the vaulting horse continues to inspire athletes and coaches alike.
-With proper training and equipment, gymnasts can continue to push the boundaries of what is possible on the new style vaulting table and showcase their skills on the world stage.
+Its history and evolution have made it an essential part of the sport, and the use of the modern version of vaulting horse gymnastics continues to inspire athletes and coaches alike.